shutupchigo/accenture-fed-int/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [https://accenture-fed-int.vercel.app/](https://accenture-fed-int.vercel.app/) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.